BadrAlioui/forthProject/README.md

 ## Accessibility

 We are committed to ensuring accessibility for all users.
-Our platform has been tested to provide an inclusive user experience.
+Our platform has been tested, with Lighthouse, to provide an inclusive user experience.

 **Accessibility Mobile**